SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10.md

 flash -u hypriotos-init.yaml -d <Your SD Card Directory> -f hypriotos-rpi-v1.9.0.img.zip
 ```

 Insert the SD card back into your Raspberry PI and boot it up.
+Initial user is `pirate`, and password is `hypriot`.

 ### 2-2.
 Raspberry PI network Configuration